Table of Contents

 Ash

-The amount of ash that you want to clean up is definitely a consideration that you should keep in mind as you are shopping for wood pellets.
-Some ash is going to produce no matter what brand you use, but certain brands produce either a smaller amount of ash or a greater amount of ash than is typical.
+The amount of ash that you want to clean up is a consideration that you should keep in mind as you are shopping for wood pellets.
+Some ash is going to be produced no matter what brand you use, but certain brands produce either a smaller amount of ash or a greater amount of ash than is typical.

 Your Smoker